 2. A condensed (five pages maximum) curriculum vitae of the nominee

-3. A one- or two- page reflective statement by the nominee on his or her teaching and learning philosophy, practices and objectives, and how these have evolved over time.
+3. A one- or two- page reflective statement by the nominee on his or her teaching and learning philosophy, practices and objectives, and how these have evolved.
 The statement should include how the assessment of student learning informs teaching practice.

 If you or your nominee is selected to represent UW-Eau Claire, we will follow up with the nominee for the additional materials to submit to UW System Administration.

-Please submit your nominations to firstname.lastname@example.org, by September 29, 2018, to be reviewed by a faculty committee representing each College.
+Please submit your nominations to email@example.com by September 25, 2023.
+The submitted materials will be reviewed by a faculty committee with representation from each College.
 If you have any questions, feel free to contact Angie Stombaugh, Director or CETL, at firstname.lastname@example.org.

 Please nominate your department for this honor.

-Academic Affairs invites you to submit nominations for the 2019 Regents' Teaching Excellence Program Award nominee from UW-Eau Claire.
-The selected department/program will be the campus nomination for the Board of Regents' award in 2019 and will be recognized during the opening breakfast in 2019.
+Academic Affairs is seeking nominations for the 2024 Regents Teaching Excellence Program Award.
+The selected department/program will be the campus nominee for the Board of Regents’ award in 2024.
+We encourage you to nominate your department/program for this honor.

-We realize this nomination process has a short-time frame.
-We are asking for 2 of the supporting materials for the award for our campus selection.
+We realize this nomination process has a short time frame.
+We request two of the award’s required supporting materials to help our campus selection process.

-1. A narrative statement of up to five pages from the department or program discussing its philosophy as a community of teacher-scholars, its goals and strategies, and how these have evolved over time.
-This section should convey a sense of the discipline being taught by the department, its value to students, and/or the program's goals for and assessment of student learning and development.
-Be sure to include an introduction for your faculty and staff and their contributions to your department/program;
+- A narrative statement of up to five pages from the department or program discussing its philosophy as a community of teacher-scholars, its goals and strategies, and how these have evolved.
+This section should convey a sense of the discipline being taught by the department, its value to students, and/or the program’s goals for and assessment of student learning and development.
+Be sure to include an introduction of your faculty and staff and their contributions to your department/program;

-2. A one-page fact profile of the department/program
+- A one-page fact profile of the department/program.

-If your department is selected to represent UW-Eau Claire, we will follow up with you for the additional materials to submit to UW System Administration.
+If your department/program is selected to represent UW-Eau Claire, we will follow up with you for the additional materials to submit to UW System Administration.

-Please submit your nominations to email@example.com by September 29, 2018.
+Please submit your nominations to email@example.com by September 25, 2023.
 CETL will forward the nominations to the Provost for the final selection.
 If you have any questions, feel free to contact Angie Stombaugh at firstname.lastname@example.org.